GooTechnologies/learn/tutorials/create/simple-ad/index.md

 **Audience**: the tutorial is made for ad unit makers, who want to make their first 3D ad in Goo Create.

-**Prerequisities**: It's assumed that you have a PRO or Enterprise Goo Create account.
+**Prerequisities**: It's assumed that you have a Pro or Enterprise Goo Create account.
 See [pricing](http://goocreate.com/pricing/).

 ## Create the scene

 1. Start Goo Create by opening [create.goocreate.com](https://create.goocreate.com) in your browser.
 2. Click "New Scene"
-3. Choose the "Spinning Cube Ad" template
+3. Choose the "6-sided Spinning Cube Ad" template
 4. Enter your ad name and click Create.

 ![](create-scene-from-ad-template.png)